 The heteconomist Peter Cooper maintains: “Since every act of spending results in income for somebody else, total spending for the economy as a whole equals total income.
 This is true by definition and is a basic building block in macroeconomics.”

 Both, orthodox and heterodox economists subscribe to this statement as the self-evident rock-bottom truth of all of economics.
 Too bad that this statement is materially/logically false.

-The foundational error/mistake/blunder consists in the methodological fact that the two most important magnitudes of economics — profit and income — are ill-defined.#1 In order to see this one has to go back to the MOST ELEMENTARY configuration, that is, the pure production-consumption economy which consists of the household and the business sector.#2
+The foundational error/mistake/blunder consists of the methodological fact that the two most important magnitudes of economics — profit and income — are ill-defined.#1 In order to see this one has to go back to the MOST ELEMENTARY configuration, that is, the elementary production-consumption economy which consists of the household and the business sector.#2

 In this elementary economy, three configurations are logically possible: (i) consumption expenditures are equal to wage income C=Yw, (ii) C is less than Yw, (iii) C is greater than Yw.